 I spent weeks assailing my cheeks with lemon wedges, bent on bleaching that blotch right out of my skin.
 But this rubbing ritual proved a complete waste of time (not to mention a waste of lemons).
 My freckles didn’t budge.

 Fortunately for my citrus-soaked complexion, I later noticed a different cousin using an eyebrow pencil to draw freckles on her otherwise porcelain skin.

 The absurdity of the situation hit home.
 In that moment, I resolved to lay off the lemon treatment forever.
-To accept the way God made me, freckles and all.
+To accept my unchangeables.
+To be grateful for the way God made me, freckles and all.

 I haven’t given those brown blotches much thought since, except to marvel over how they’ve faded on their own as I’ve aged.